AbdoAnany/Task-Manager-App/README.md

 4. Run flutter pub get to install dependencies.
 5. Connect your device or start an emulator.
 6. Run flutter run to build and launch the app on your device/emulator.

+## Design Decisions
+* Explain key design choices, such as the selection of state management pattern and local storage method.
+* Justify the use of specific libraries or packages for certain functionalities.

+## Challenges Faced
+* Describe any hurdles encountered during the development process and how they were addressed.
+* Highlight any particularly tricky aspects of implementation.

+## Additional Features Implemented
+* List any extra features beyond the specified requirements that were added to enhance the app's functionality or user experience.

 ## Additional Resources
 * Flutter Documentation: Offers tutorials, samples, guidance on mobile development, and a full API reference.